 Let ratios of two consequent elements be normally distributed:

 Numeraire is asset A. So we deal with price

 Mean value for any long position is positive.
-Let be value of portfolio at the moment (iteration) j. .
-Every iteration we determine amount of asset B that we hold from j until j+1 moment:
+Let be a value of portfolio at the moment (iteration)$latex j$. .
+Every iteration we calculate position – amount of asset B that we hold from j until j+1 moment:

 Modeling of 100 cases gives following results

 Fig.1 Value of portfolio

 Figures look good, but no arbitrage opportunities exist here.
 At least, not with random data.
 As the first experiment with real data, I decided to test exchange rates between 150 stocks (first 150 from NYSE alphabetical list) and Dow Jones Industrial Average (using SPDR Dow Jones Industrial Average ETF – DIA) with a little bit adapted strategy.
 Numeraire is USD.